AmirQadir/Multithreaded-Client-Server-GUI-based-Chat-application-in-Python/README.md

 ## How to Run

-* Compile and Run Server.py on Server side.
+* Run Server.py on Server side.
 (Insert desired port and click on connect)
-* Now, until the Client is not connected server will keep on waiting, so, from Client side Compile and Run Client.py enter Server IP and port and click connect.
+* Now, until the Client is not connected server will keep on waiting, so, from Client side Run Client.py enter Server IP and port and click connect.